foospidy/XSSwat-SG/README.md

 # XSSwat-SG
 XSSwat Signature Generator

-Generates the signatures that will be checked against by the XSSwat Chrome extension (https://github.com/foospidy/XSSwat).
+Generates the signatures that will be checked by the XSSwat Chrome extension (https://github.com/foospidy/XSSwat).
+Signatures are already generated and published at riskdiscovery.com (example: https://riskdiscovery.com/xsswat/9ab9c934e2329708df92a86781ba47b9).
+If you want to host your own signatures you will also need to modify the Chrome extension to point to your domain.

 ## Dependencies
 MySQL